-After nearly ten years of European Union (EU) opposition to certain controversial Swiss tax structures, Switzerland’s government agreed a deal in 2014 to do away with such arrangements.
+After nearly ten years of European Union (EU).
+OECD and G20 opposition to certain controversial Swiss tax structures, Switzerland’s government agreed a deal in 2014 to do away with such arrangements.
 Under current rules Swiss cantons can offer preferential tax rates to certain companies, mostly multinationals with most of their activity abroad.
 This is now changing.

 What are preferential tax deals?